vkosuri/django-dialogflow/README.md

 11:48:19 web.1  | 2014-07-17 11:48:19 [36084] [INFO] Using worker: sync
 11:48:19 web.1  | 2014-07-17 11:48:19 [36087] [INFO] Booting worker with pid: 36087
 ```
-Your app should now be running on http://localhost:5000/.
+Your app should now be avaliable and running on http://localhost:5000/.

 ### Deploy your application on Heroku